Williams Tower

 The Williams Tower (originally named the Transco Tower) is a 64-story, 1.4 e6sqft class A postmodern office tower located in the Uptown District of Houston, Texas.
-The building was designed by New York-based John Burgee Architects with Philip Johnson in association with Houston-based Morris-Aubry Architects (now known as Morris Architects).
+The building was designed by New York–based John Burgee Architects with Philip Johnson in association with Houston-based Morris-Aubry Architects (now known as Morris Architects).
 Construction began in August 1981, and the building was opened in 1983.
-The tower is among Houston's most visible buildings as the 4th-tallest in Texas, and the 44th-tallest in the United States.
+The tower is among Houston's most visible buildings as the 4th-tallest in Texas, and the 51st-tallest in the United States.
 The Williams Tower is the tallest building in Houston outside of Downtown Houston, and is the tallest skyscraper in the United States outside of a city's central business district.
-It has been referred to as the "Empire State Building of the south".

 History

-Real estate developer Gerald D. Hines hired New York-based John Burgee Architects with Philip Johnson to design the building, in association with Houston-based Morris-Aubry Architects (now known as Morris Architects).

-Construction was completed in 1983, with an open house held in April.
+Real estate developer Gerald D. Hines hired New York–based John Burgee Architects with Philip Johnson to design the building, in association with Houston-based Morris-Aubry Architects (now known as Morris Architects).
+Construction was completed in 1983.
+At the time of its completion, it was the tallest skyscraper west of the Mississippi River, standing at 64 stories (901 feet).

-The building was named the Transco Tower after its first major tenant, Transco Energy Co.
-Transco Energy Co. merged with the Williams Companies in 1995 and in 1999 the name of the building was changed to the Williams Tower.
+The building was originally named for its first major tenant and the company that commissioned it, Transco Energy Corporation.
+In 1995, the building was sold to Williams Companies, and, in 1999, became Williams Tower.

-In December 2002, Ryan John Hartley climbed the tower and jumped from about halfway up, resulting in his death, which was ruled a suicide.

 In 2008, Hines REIT Properties LP, an affiliate of Hines Real Estate Investment Trust Inc., purchased the Williams Tower for $271.5 million from Transco Tower Ltd., a partnership consisting of Kuwaiti investors represented by Atlanta-based Fosterlane Management Corp.
 The building was offered along with a parking garage, a 2.3 acre tract across the street from the Williams Tower, and a 48% stake in the Williams Waterwall (now named the Gerald D. Hines Waterwall Park) and the surrounding park; prior to this transaction Hines had already owned the other 52% of the waterwall.